ROLE OF COMPLIANCE CERTIFIERS

 These audits are comprehensive and may require from half a day to a full day.
 Our Compliance Certifiers will examine your processes and personal protective equipment, storage locations, staff training and emergency preparedness to ensure you are compliant with the new Regulations.

-Class 6.1A/B and Class 8.2A/B above certain thresholds now require formal location compliance certification.
+Class 6.1A/B above certain thresholds now requires formal location compliance certification.

 If your site has substances that trigger the need for qualified Certified Handlers (such as Class 6.1A / B substances that are not agrichemical, fumigant, veterinary medicine and vertebrate toxics) a qualified Certified Handler must be present or available on-site at all times.